OT-CONTAINER-KIT/helm-charts/charts/redis-operator/readme.md

 helm install <redis-operator> ot-helm/redis-operator --version=0.15.4 --appVersion=0.15.1 --set certificate.secretName=<YourCertSecretName> --set cert-manager=true --namespace <redis-operator> --create-namespace
 ```

+> Note: If `certificate.secretName` is not provided, the operator will generate a self-signed certificate and use it for webhook server.

 ### 4. Patch the CA Bundle (if using cert-manager)

 ```bash